dannykennedy/graphsby/_items/post-kellybulkeley-heal-the-world.md

 Indeed, it's no coincidence that many Native American tribes have both a profound reverence for Nature and a profound respect for the communal wisdom of their dreams.
 Now, our culture needs to learn how to listen to this communal wisdom.
 We must begin to ask how our dreams can guide us in healing our relationship with the Earth.

 <img src="../images/post-bcpov6kbheal-1.jpg" alt="Celtic design" width="200" height="auto"/>

+## Notes:

+1. These quotes are taken from the article "How We Can Save It", Greenpeace Magazine (Jan / Feb 1990), vol. IS #1 , pp. 4-8.
+2. The information on LaBudde's experiences on the Maria Luisa comes from Kenneth Brower's article "The Destruction of Dolphins", in The Atlantic Monthly (July 1989), pp. 35-58, and from my personal correspondence with Brower.
+The quotations regarding the dreams themselves come from my personal correspondence with LaBudde.
+3. John Muir, My First Summer in the Sierra, as quoted in Roderick Nash's The Rights of Nature (Madison, WI; U of Wisconsin Press, 1989) p.
+40.
+4. This deeper connection between dreams and the environment - drea ms as an "inner wilderness", the environment as an "outer wilderness" - suggests that the dialogue could, and should, work in both directions.
+Not only can dreamwork contribute to environmental awareness and action; environmentalist insights can also contribute to dreamwork.
+In short, we also need to ask the question: What can healing the Earth tell us about dreams?
+While I don't have space in this essay to explore this other side of the dialogue, I would note the following ideas it suggests: that we not use dreams as "raw materials" to be exploited for our individual human desires and that we treat dreams with humility, respect, and reverence.